Frequently Asked Questions

 The Center for Guided Montessori Studies awards credentials from the International Montessori Council.
 (IMC).
 Note that many CGMS programs are accredited by the Montessori Accreditation Council for Teacher Education (MACTE), and all exceed the MACTE requirements.
 For more information about the accreditation of each program, click here

 How do I decide between an Associate and Full Certificate program?

-The Associate Certificate is awarded to students who complete the online-only program.
-The Full Certificate will be awarded to students who complete a program that includes some face-to-face teaching.
+The Associate Certificate is awarded to students who complete the distance learning and practicum phase only.
+The Full Certificate will be awarded to students who complete the distance learning, the practicum phase, and the short summer residential session(s).
 While these hybrid programs may not be available to students living in the most remote places, we believe Full Certificate programs will provide the best quality of education, and if at all possible students should prefer to attain a Full Certificate.
 Student teaching at the both tiers works very much like in a traditional Montessori teacher certificate training program, in that the program will help students select internship schools and will perform the training evaluation.

 What are the admission requirements?

 Students must speak English fluently or near fluently.
 Generally students will have a bachelor’s degree, but exceptions can be made with the Director’s approval.